raghvendrasingh07/100-days-of-code/README.md

 **Today's Progress**: Spent a large part of the day making the header responsive and is almost complete.
 Now, I will proceed to create the categories component for the collection of products and set up a firestore for login authentication.

 **Link to work:** [Code here](https://github.com/rsinghcodes/mymart)

+### Day 69: April 10, 2021

+**Today's Progress**: Did not code much today.
+I spent a large part of the day attending the Nodejs workshop.
+Learned about crud operations with Express js and React js.
+Connecting to the MongoDB database to fetch and send data.
+Right now I do not understand completely because it will take some more time to learn.

+**Link to work:** No code today